billbuchanan/csn09112/week09_test/README.md

 * Scrambled Alphabet [Try](https://asecuritysite.com/cipher/scramb).
 Can you beat 5 minutes?

 ## Test 1 (Examples)
+Note that it can take up to one minute to generate your challenge.

 * Rail Code [Try](http://asecuritysite.com/challenges/chall_031_rail).
 * Caeser.
 [Try](https://asecuritysite.com/tests/tests?sortBy=caesar).